DioxusLabs/dioxus/docs/router/src/guide/index.md

 # Dioxus Router: Guide
 In this guide you'll learn how to effectively use Dioxus Router whether you're building a small todo app or the next FAANG company.
-We will create a small website with blog functionality, a homepage, template user page, and an admin page.
+We will create a small website with a blog, homepage, and an admin page.

 #### You'll learn how to
 - Create routes and render "pages".
 - Utilize nested routes, create a navigation bar, and render content for a set of routes.
 - Gather URL parameters to dynamically display content.
-- Redirect Conditionally
+- Redirect to other pages in your site.

 > Disclaimer
 >